Hit-And-Run Motorcycle Accident Attorney

-A hit and run accident with a motorcycle is much more likely to result in a death or serious injury to the motorcycle's occupants.
-Because of this, anytime a motorcyclist is hit, and the defendant flees, it is likely a felony case, as will be discussed.
-As will be discussed, there are basically two types of cases.
-In one case where only property is damaged, there are less duties.
-In cases where a permanent impairment of function of a bodily member or organ, has occurred, the defendant must render reasonable aid, and provide identifying information.
-And there is even a duty to self report to the police in certain instances.
+A hit-and-run accident with a motorcycle is much more likely to result in death or severe injury to the motorcycle's occupants.
+Because of this, anytime the defendant flees the accident scene, the prosecutors' office may bring a felony case.
+As we will discuss, two basic types of duties exist for motorists in a vehicle collision.
+Your duty in a case involving property is damage is less than in situations where the crash results in permanent impairment of a person's bodily member or organ's function.
+In that case, you must render reasonable aid and provide identifying information.
+And motorists in accidents must also self-report to the police in certain instances.

 In March 2016, Robert Kovacik and Phil Drechsler published a blockbuster traffic data study dealing with hit and runs in Los Angeles.

 Kovacik and Dreschler used California Highway Patrol study data to find Los Angeles hit-and-run motorcycle collisions had approached “epidemic” levels.
-In fact, their report determined that about every 18 minutes there was a motorcycle hit and run case.
+Their report determined that about every 18 minutes, there was a motorcycle hit and run case.

 But all spectrums of society are potential scofflaws.
 Even rich people make mistakes and get into accidents with motorcycles.
 For example, they drive distracted, tired, drunk, or under the influence of drugs just like anyone else may.
-They speed, blow through red lights, and roll out of driveways without looking backwards.
+The speed blows through red lights and rolls out of driveways without looking backward.

 They drive unlicensed and uninsured.
 The results are devastating when cars and motorcycles collide.
-If you or a loved one have been impacted by a hit and run driver, contact a Law Firm to help track down the perpetrator and see that you are compensated for your losses.
+If a hit-and-run driver has impacted you or a loved one, contact a Law Firm to help track down the perpetrator and see that you are compensated for your losses.

 "Most hit-and-run cases do not involve injuries, according to the data.
 They often involve a driver striking a parked vehicle, then leaving the scene."

-Also, anytime another driver leaves the scene of a fallen rider, the defenseless, wounded person is much more likely to be run over by another vehicle.
+Also, anytime another driver leaves a fallen rider scene, the defenseless, wounded person is much more likely to be run over by another vehicle.
 Despite having a duty to stop and exchange info, Good Samaritan laws or not, basic civics and humanity dictate that at-fault drivers stay at the accident scene.
 Plus, they must provide necessary security and comfort to the fallen victim.